 Experience the great Sardine Run out of East London based at Buccaneers Lodge

-Arrive East London Airport, at a time to be advised, own arrangements.
+Arrive at East London Airport, time to be advised, own arrangements.
 On arrival you will be met at East London Airport, and transferred to Buccaneers Lodge in Cintsa, 45 km north of East London.
 At 17h00 you will assemble in the bar at the Lodge to meet your fellow Sardine Run Expedition participants, guides and skipper for a full orientation of the following days Sardine Run Expedition.
 After, you will be kitted out with your dive gear, including reg, BCD, wetsuit, hoodies, booties, gloves and fins as required.
 A buffet style theme dinner is served from 19h00.
 Overnight at Buccaneers Lodge on a dinner and bed basis.

 At 06h30 a full hot English breakfast with lots of fresh fruit is served, a health breakfast option is also on offer.
 At 07h00 the group will kit up, and walk down to the beach where we launch the boats directly off the beach, weather permitting.
 On days with larger swells, we divert to the East London harbour, which allows for a safe launch in almost ant sea condition.
 We lunch the boats just before 0730, just before sunrise.
 We then spend the day from between 07h30 and 15h00 at sea searching fore the visible signs of the Sardines.
 The sure tell tail signs that there are Sardines in the area are the sea birds, mainly the Cape Gannets.
 They are always the first to spot the shoals and as soon as they do, they fly into the air, in their thousands, and start dive-bombing the shoal.
 The Gannets are far better at spotting the shoals of Sardines than any spotter plane or micro-light, in fact, that’s exactly what the pilots in the microlights look for, the Gannets!.
 During the quite periods, we’ll scuba and / or snorkel with the dolphins and whales.
 At about 12h30, or whenever you are peckish, there is a delicious packed lunch, which is sent out with the boat.
 At about 15h00, or when everyone has had enough action, the dive boat returns to base and beaches at Cintsa.
 After the short walk from the beach back to Buccaneers Lodge, at about 16h00 you have time to freshen up and have the late afternoon / evening at leisure until 19h00 when a delicious theme dinner is served at the Lodge.